 “The intercultural approach that takes into consideration global business contexts (in this series) is very strong: it exposes students to different native and non-native English speech patterns and the material highlights cross-cultural differences and intercultural issues like directness/politeness or negotiating practices. (…) Transferability from classroom to real-life is particularly well treated.
 The material presents relevant, real-life and up-to-date business contexts and it encourages students to bring their own work situation and experiences into the lesson.”

 Long-standing clients include IHK München (sample), Odgers Berndtson (sample) and Abwasserverband Starnberger See (sample).
-I am currently completing a bilingual book project for Dr. Petra Liedl/ Beuth Verlag.
+My most extensive recent project was the bilingual EnergyXchange (Beuth Verlag) edited by Dr. Petra Liedl.

 Author and Consultant for English as a foreign language

 From 2008 to 2010 I wrote language exercises at Spotlight Online, where I also supported the online relaunch.
 In 2013 I was a part of the Headway relaunch in Germany, for OUP.
 I also advise on new course books for Cornelsen.
 In addition, I provide these partners with teacher-training workshops.

 Education and Training

 Following my M.A. in History and Political Science and work as a museum exhibitions coordinator/ public programs, I completed a series of train-the-trainer courses to become a communication skills trainer, including LCCI CertTEB (Certificate in Teaching English for Business) and DipTESOL from Trinity College London, as well as Intercultural Competence certification.
 I am currently working towards a certificate in systemic coaching and business mediation.